Vedbhanushali/SUPREME_DSA/10_OPPS/README.md

     Animal a;
     a.sex = 0;
     return 0;
-    //for destructor will be by default call automatically
+    //for a destructor will be by default call automatically

     Animal *b = new Animal();
     b->sex = 0;